A new trail connection will soon link the Razorback Greenway to Gulley Park.

 The cycle track will run along the east side of the road, and will include bike-specific signal upgrades at Township Street.
 A signalized crossing at Stanton Avenue is also in the works that will help residents safely cross over to Gulley Park from the west side of Old Wire Road.

-The work on the first phase of Niokaska Creek Trail is scheduled to begin this spring, with the entirety of the project -including the cycle track – set to be completed sometime in mid-2019.
+The work on the first phase of Niokaska Creek Trail is scheduled to begin this spring, with the entirety of the project -including the cycle track – set to be completed sometime in early 2020.